Graham-Broughton/TPU_testing/README.md

-#### TPU_testing
+#### TPUs vs. GPUs

-In this experiment I pitted TPU's and GPU's against eachother with varying batch sizes.
-I used the mnist and flowers databases.
+I wrote an (article on medium)[https://medium.com/@broughton.graham/exploring-google-colabs-tpu-38f819d0cb6c] about TPU's, this is the code I used to perform my experiments.

 I tried to maximise reusability in this code as I was rerunning batches very often so it should be easier for others to use.